III Armored Corps: III Corps (II)

 The second iteration of the III Corps was constituted in the Regular Army as HHC, XXII Corps, allotted to the Third Corps Area, and assigned to the Seventh Army.
 Redesignated HHC, III Corps on 13 October 1927 and concurrently assigned to the First Army.
 The designated headquarters location for peacetime organization purposes was Baltimore, Maryland.
 On 1 October 1933, the corps headquarters was partially activated at Baltimore with Regular personnel from Headquarters, Third Corps Area and Reserve personnel from the corps area at large.
 Though a "Regular Army Inactive" unit from 1933 to 1940, the corps headquarters was occasionally organized provisionally for short periods using its assigned Reserve officers and staff officers from Headquarters, Third Corps Area.
 These periods of provisional active auty were generally for CPXs and major maneuvers such as the First Army maneuvers in 1935, 1939, and 1940.
 The designated mobilization station for the corps headquarters was Camp George G. Meade, Maryland, where it would assume command and control of its assigned subordinate corps troops which would then be mobilizing primarily in the Third Corps Area.
 However, the III Corps was fully activated on 18 December 1940, less Reserve personnel, at the Presidio of Monterey, California, and concurrently relieved from the First Army and assigned to the Fourth Army.
 Upon activation, the 8th, 28th, and 29th Divisions were relieved from the troop list and the corps assumed command and control of the 7th and 40th Divisions.
 The corps Headquarters Company was activated on 10 February 1941 at Fort Ord.
 The corps participated in the Fourth Army maneuvers in August 1941.
 After the maneuver, the corps returned to Monterey where it was located on 7 December 1941.

 World War II

 Following the Japanese attack on Pearl Harbor bringing America into World War II, III Corps remained in the United States, where it was assigned to organize defenses of the West Coast, specifically California, against the threat of attack from Japan.
 During this time III Corps operated at Monterey, California.

 The corps was moved to Fort McPherson, Georgia in early 1942 for training.
 After a short period, the corps returned to Monterey and on 19 August 1942, it was designated a separate corps, capable of deployment.
-During the next two years, III Corps would train thousands of troops for combat, including 33 division-sized units, and participate in four corps-level maneuvers, including the Louisiana Maneuvers.
+During the next two years, III Corps would train thousands of troops for combat and participate in corps-level maneuvers, including the Louisiana Maneuvers.

-On 27 June 1944, to perpetuate the lineage of the World War I-era III Corps, it was reconstituted in the Regular Army and consolidated with the active Headquarters and Headquarters Company, III Corps.